cmc-ucl/rydberg_atoms/README.md

 # Thermodynamic sampling of materials using neutral-atom quantum computers

-This repository contains the code used to generate the results reported in the articles titled: "Thermodynamic sampling of materials using neutral-atom quantum computers" currently under consideration for submission in Nature Communications.
+This repository contains the code used to generate the results reported in the articles titled: "Thermodynamic sampling of materials using neutral-atom quantum computers" currently under consideration for submission in npj Quantum Information.

 The code for the data analysis reported in the paper can be found in the notebooks:
 - paper_part_one.ipynb